vdesabou/alfred-spotify-mini-player/docs/setup.md

 	<figcaption>Application setup.</figcaption>
 </figure>

-  * Your browser (except Safari) will open and you will be guided though the configuration.
+  * Your browser (except Safari) will open and you will be guided through the configuration.

   * Enjoy 🍻 !